-The security of all banking activities & internet banking account is of the utmost concern for you and your bank.
+The security of all banking activities & internet banking account is one of the utmost concern for you and your bank.
 The security experts & professionals already invested in various security measures to help protect you and your money.

-People used to search;
+People used to search about internet safety tips;

-- what does it mean to stay safe?
+- What does it mean to stay safe?

 - How do you stay safe?